Nilavan/Nilavan.github.io/_projects/(2) Tredence.md

     <h2>👋 Introduction:</h2>
 </div>

 Competitions with tabular datasets are always fun.
-I've been focusing on Computer Vision with [RespAI](https://nilavan.github.io/projects/4-respai) and [Petfinder on kaggle](https://www.kaggle.com/nilavanakilan/petfinder-swin-svr-fastai-w-yolo) and this competition came as a pleasent surprise.
+I've been focusing on Computer Vision with [RespAI](/projects/4-respai) and the [Petfinder competition](https://www.kaggle.com/nilavanakilan/petfinder-swin-svr-fastai-w-yolo) and this competition came as a pleasant surprise.
 I entered it as an escape/distraction from computer vision but that soon changed as I found myself working on it for hours together.
 The data presented here isn't real world and clearly human-made, with clean rows and a seemingly careful input of NaNs into specific columns.
 I spent most of my time figuring out methods to fill these NaNs with model predictions being the solution I went with finally.
 As beginner-friendly as it was, it did help me learn a great deal.
-This was the first time I explored hyperparameter tuning libraries (apart from sklearn's Random search and grid search) and stuck with Optuna.
-Classical Machine Learning models aside, I took a Neural Network apporach as well.
-Of course, my final submission was an ensemble of pretty much all the models I succesfully evaluated.
-Below I note down the info and details about the competition and my approach towards it.
+This was the first time I explored hyperparameter tuning libraries (apart from sklearn's random search and grid search) and stuck with Optuna.
+Classical Machine Learning models aside, I took a Neural Network approach as well.
+Of course, my final submission was an ensemble of pretty much all the models I successfully evaluated.
+Below, I note down the info and details about the competition and my approach towards it.

 <div class="m-3" id="problem">
     <br />